"Then Mary said, 'Here am I, the servant of the Lord; let it be with me according to your word.' " Luke 1.38, NRSV

 Inquiry Phase (3 months): The prospective member learns about Carmelite spirituality, and discerns if God is calling them along this path.
 Topics include: themes in Carmelite spirituality, and becoming Carmelite.

-Preparation for Reception: Phase 1 (12 months): The candidate spends time in study, prayer, and growth in the Lay Carmelite way of life.
+Preparation for Reception (Phase 1), 12 months: The candidate spends time in study, prayer, and growth in the Lay Carmelite way of life.
 Topics include: discernment, early Carmelite history, the Rule of St Albert, Liturgy of the Hours, Lectio Divina, the Rule for the Third Order, Provincial Statutes, life of community, life of service, St Elijah and the Blessed Virgin Mary, the Brown Scapular, the Carmelite family, and Carmelite role models (saints).
 This phase ends with Reception into the Order.

-Preparation for Temporary Promises: Phase 2 (24 months): The candidate makes a formal commitment to live as a Lay Carmelite.
+Preparation for Temporary Promises (Phase 2), 24 months: The candidate makes a formal commitment to live as a Lay Carmelite.
 Topics include: call to holiness, allegiance to Jesus Christ, Carmelite spirituality, Blessed Virgin Mary, Elijah, Rule of St Albert, Carmelite history, Scripture, the Eucharist, community, service, communion of saints, early Carmelite saints, later Carmelite saints, and commitment to Carmel.
 This phase ends with Temporary Profession into the Order.

 by Mary Jean